MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-8-test-the-create-batch-scenario.md

 ---
 description: "Learn more about: Step 8: Test the Create-Batch Scenario"
-title: "Step 8: Test the Create-Batch Scenario | Microsoft Docs" ms.custom: ""
+title: "Step 8: Test the Create-Batch Scenario"

 ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 ms.assetid: fc7fac40-fd3e-413b-82cc-7ad08226094c
 caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Step 8: Test the Create-Batch Scenario
 In this step, you test the Create-Batch scenario by dropping test instances of the messages you want to batch into the source Tutorial_BTAHL7Pickup folder.
 The send port that you set up picks up the message from the source folder and sends it; the receive port receives it; and the receive pipeline processes it and drops it into the destination Tutorial_BTAHL7Drop folder.